Press

 Edward Norton shares the BAD RIVER trailer on Instagram, followed by Mark Ruffalo, with Channing Tatum posting a clip from BAD RIVER to his Instagram story.

 Bad River, a new and gripping documentary about one tribe’s battle against a Canadian energy company in northern Wisconsin, brilliantly conveys both the tragic history of the First Nations and the current consequences of centuries of oppression…Yet the movie—narrated by model Quannah ChasingHorse and actor Edward Norton—is not just a courtroom drama.
-It is a beautiful examination of the Bad River tribe and its relationship to the river, which for centuries has been the heart of the band’s commercial life and spiritual existence.” – David Corn, Mother Jones.
+It is a beautiful examination of the Bad River tribe and its relationship to the river,…” – David Corn, Mother Jones.

 “‘Bad River’ is an exceptional testament to Native resilience.
 I laughed, cried and raised my hand in triumph…. a 10 out of 10…It was just so beautifully done….
 Bad River is definitely going to be one of my highest-recommended films of 2024. – Vincent Schilling, Film Critic – Rotten Tomatoes.